 Wander the streets of Diocletian’s Palace

-Split Summer Festival was taking place while we were in the city, which meant that there was no shortage of events going on all over the place.
-One evening we ran into a performance of Croatian folk dancing next to the harbour which was just about the most exciting thing I’d seen on the whole trip (second only to my pal Rachel’s performance of Baby Got Back in a Budapest karaoke bar), involving a great deal of whirling, shuffling and jumping, accompanied at points by a whole band and at other moments by just one man on a stringed instrument which looked as if it was played with an actual saw, calling out commands in a matter-of-fact but highly joyous fashion.
-I was ASTONISHED.
+The Split Summer Festival was taking place while we were in the city, which meant that there was no shortage of events going on all over the place.
+One evening we ran into a performance of Croatian folk dancing next to the harbour which was just about the most awesome thing I’d seen on the whole trip (second only to my pal Rachel’s performance of Baby Got Back in a Budapest karaoke bar).
+Croatian folk dancing involves a great deal of whirling, shuffling and jumping.
+The dancing is accompanied at some points by a whole band and at other moments by just one man on a stringed instrument which looks as if it’s played with an actual saw, calling out commands in a matter-of-fact but highly joyous fashion.

 Related: 11 Things to Do in Budapest

 Another night we wandered along a narrow alleyway with just the pools of light from the restaurant doorways to light the way.
 There was a sudden flurry of movement ahead of us as a group of what appeared to be Ancient Egyptian guards crossed our path and vanished down an adjoining alley.
 Naturally the only thing to do in this situation was follow the Egyptians.

 It turned out that the opera Aida being was being performed in the open air of the Peristyle (the central square of the palace, where Diocletian would meet his subjects).
 Diocletian’s Palace is surely one of the most fitting and majestic places for a performance of Aida.
 From one end of a dark archway which was the stage left entrance, we could hear the entire chorus of the opera company echoing back to us and could glimpse ballerinas floating their way en pointe across the stage.
 What a time to be alive!

 This was interrupted savagely by a bird targeting us with a grenade of its own poo.
 Time to go home.